ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-02-onboard-components/04-lesson-01-buttons.md

 ![makecode-buttons-06](assets/makecode-buttons-06.png)

-Click on the arrow on the drodown menu on one of the duplicated blocks and change the value to `B`.
+Click on the arrow on the dropdown menu on one of the duplicated blocks and change the value to `B`.

 ![makecode-buttons-07](assets/makecode-buttons-07.png)

-The block changes colors and will will not be ignored.
+The block changes colors and wilpl not be ignored.

 ![makecode-buttons-08](assets/makecode-buttons-08.png)

-Click on the arrow on the drodown menu on the remaining duplicated block and change the value to `A + B`.
+Click on the arrow on the dropdown menu on the remaining duplicated block and change the value to `A + B`.

 ![makecode-buttons-09](assets/makecode-buttons-09.png)

-This block changes colors too, and will will not be ignored.
+This block changes colors too, and will not be ignored.

 ![makecode-buttons-10](assets/makecode-buttons-10.png)